The pleasurable art of tasting

 • As per Steven’s original concept, there are 3 courses in our wine education series. first: the Foundation Course, second: the Intermediate Course, which is split into 2 parts, and lastly: the Advanced Course.
 Each of these courses consists of formal teacher-led tastings with 12 places available.
 The emphasis, again following Steven’s lead, will be ‘learning by tasting’ in a convivial atmosphere – in his opinion, the only way to acquire a thorough and lasting knowledge of wine.

 • The tastings will take place in the luxurious surroundings of either the Vintage Conservatory Yorkville or the Vintage Conservatory Lombard, both in Toronto.
-They will be personally conducted by renowned wine teacher Toni Weber and her team of knowledgeable, enthusiastic assistants, using state-of-the-art flat-screen technology.
+Conducted by a highly skilled wine teacher and accompanied by their team of knowledgeable, enthusiastic assistants, using state-of-the-art flat-screen technology.

 • The exclusive selection of wines on offer will be chosen by founder Marc Nadeau and noted sommelier Sam Fritz-Tate.
 The choice of wines will reflect the part of the Course being taught and will include many of the world’s finest and most desirable names, including Chateau Rayas, Clos Rougeard, Lafon, and more.